 Despite the fact that this all sounded pretty damn useful indeed, the concept failed to catch on among architects; and in the most glorious of ways possible.
 Industries that did however end up embracing Modulex included General Motors and; interestingly enough, the Bank of England.
 These corporations used them to construct big-scale model impressions of planned building projects.
 It must be kept in mind that this was during an era when there were no home computers.
 In fact, a computer was the size of a small flatlet and had no more thinking power than today’s entry-level calculators.

-The fact that Modulex bricks were available in an impressive array of colours and were as colourful a the games you can enjoy when you play Bingo for real money meant that the end product closely resembled rather realistic representations of the finished product.
+The fact that Modulex bricks were available in an impressive array of colours and were as colourful a the games you can enjoy when you play fun games online meant that the end product closely resembled rather realistic representations of the finished product.
 However, the fact that they were being used by corporate professionals for limited design purposes, instead of design professionals, would eventually mean the complete undoing of the very idea behind Modulex.

 There Will Be No Come-Back